Introduction

 NOTE: You can use the API Reference to see what functions are available in the AntiRaid SDK

-.
-In Lua, tables can be iterated over using the builtin pairs
+A quick side track here.
+When coding in Lua, tables can be iterated over using the builtin pairs

 function like below: